 MRE’s versus Freeze-Dried Foods

 Can’t decide whether to stock up on MRE’s or dried foodstuffs?
-If you are going to start prepping this 2019, chances are you’ll be surprised to find plenty of non-perishable foodstuffs made exactly for that.
+If you are going to start prepping in 2020, chances are you’ll be surprised to find plenty of non-perishable foodstuffs made exactly for that.
 Before prepping became a thing, folks have to make do with dried foodstuffs and fermented items.
 Today, you can find a wide variety food for various survival scenarios.

 Freeze-Dried Food for Prepping.

 Dried food keeps well for a very long time so they are often used for emergency food supplies.
 Many foods can be dried and preserved.
 You can also make them at home, making dried foods the go-to stuff.
 A lot of dried items are made with freeze drying process, which are frozen and then vacuum dried, removing almost all water from the food and preserving it.
 To make freeze-dried food edible, you just have to add in water.

 Many of these items can be produced at home.
 Although his can lead to inconsistent results and food spoilage, wasting time, money and effort.
 Unless you are very experienced with food preservation, you may make more problems than you solve.
 This is not to say that it cannot be done safely.
 However it could be a good idea to start your prepping journey with the safest, most reliable options while you learn your food preservation skills.

 The problem with dried food is that they have to be protected from moisture and direct sunlight, which can be an issue for scenarios such as sudden inclement weather.
 In case of freeze-dried food, you need to store additional water, which takes up space and reduce your already limited drinking supplies.